-Recently, I left my employer of 4 years and one of the many things I had to consider was what to do with my 401(k).
-I never realized how much work it was to leave your job: I had to figure out which day I was going to quit on, what to do with my 401(k) and HSA and I even had to get new health insurance.
+Recently, I left my employer of four years and one of the many things I had to consider was what to do with my 40(k).
+I never realized how much work it was to leave your job: I had to figure out which day I was going to quit on, where to do a 401(k) rollover, move my HSA, and I even had to get new health insurance.

 I've read about rollovers and how they work and the basics seemed pretty simple.
-You have the option to rollover your 401(k) to an IRA with another company, roll it over to your new 401(k) or leave it at your current employer.
-With the rollover option, you can either keep it pre-tax as a traditional IRA or roll it over to a Roth IRA and pay taxes on the conversion (yikes!).
+You have the option to rollover your 401(k) to an IRA with another company, roll it over to your new 401(k), or leave it at your current employer.
+With the rollover option, you can either keep it pretax as a traditional IRA or roll it over to a Roth IRA and pay taxes on the conversion (yikes!).

 My 401(k) Plan Was Really Good

 I knew that I didn't want to convert to a Roth since I'd have to pay taxes.
 And because I worked for a top Fortune 500 company, my 401(k) plan was pretty solid.
 They had a wide variety of choices and ultra low fees.
 Although there was a monthly $2.55 account maintenance fee, that only amounted to an additional expense of 0.03% on a $100,000 portfolio.

-Does IRA Rollover Make Things Simpler?
+Does a IRA Rollover Make Things Simpler?

 On the surface, having all your retirement accounts in one place seems like a good idea but there are a couple things to watch out for when converting a 401(k).
 If your income will be high enough in the future to exclude you from Roth contributions then holding a traditional IRA will eliminate the backdoor Roth option for you.
-Since tax law doesn't allow people with income over a certain amount to contribute to a Roth IRA or deduct traditional IRA contributions they're forced to do what's known as a backdoor Roth.
+Since tax law doesn't allow people with income over a certain amount to contribute to a Roth IRA or deduct traditional IRA contributions, they're forced to do what's known as a backdoor Roth.

-Since there's no income restriction on converting to a Roth, the backdoor roth strategy requires the investor to make non-deductible IRA contributions and then convert them to a Roth.
+Since there's no income restriction on converting to a Roth, the backdoor Roth strategy requires the investor to make non-deductible IRA contributions and then convert them to a Roth.
 If you've got a big traditional IRA lying around though, this backdoor method won't work since non-dedutible and deductible contributions are all treated as a single account.
 This is known as the pro-rata rule and it basically prevents you from doing a backdoor Roth if you have a traditional IRA in your name.

-One smaller thing to watch out for is that if you ever need to borrow from your IRA, you would only be able to do a 60 day loan.
+One smaller thing to watch out for is that if you ever need to borrow from your IRA, you would only be able to do a 60-day loan.
 But with some 401(k) plans you're often allowed to borrow for much longer periods, even after you leave the company.

 IRA Rollovers Are Big Business

 One thing to watch out for though is that some of these companies charge large fees to close IRAs.
 I still have $200 left in a TD Ameritrade Roth IRA because I refuse to pay $150 to close my account.
 I don't know if I would recommend rolling over to one of these companies but the bonuses definitely make it tempting.

 Keep It Where It Is

 Ultimately, I decided on keeping my 401(k) where it is right now.
 I'm not in any big hurry to get it out of there and complicate my life.
 Although I'll now have two 401(k)s when I find a new job, if the new one ends up being similar I could just roll it over there.
 I won't know for sure though if my new 401(k) accepts rollovers until I get a new job and take a look at their plan.

 The problem with rolling over a 401(k) is once you do it, you can't ever put it back in the exact same spot.
 At times, the government doesn't make it easy to save money for retirement so it's up to you to know all the rules and regulations.
 Ultimately, if your 401(k) is a good plan, it might be in your best interest to keep it there and keep your options open.

-Have you ever done a 401k roll-over?
+Have you ever done a 401(k) rollover?
 What would you do in this situation?